base-org/web/apps/base-docs/tutorials/docs/5_shopify-storefront-commerce.md

 Select **Preview** as the deployment type.
 After deployment, your terminal should display a URL where you can view your live site, such as:

-Your terminal should display a url like:
+Your terminal will display a url like:
 `https://hydrogen-quickstart-20c3648d482c7a17d77d.o2.myshopify.dev/`

 And that's it!
 You've successfully created and deployed your Hydrogen storefront.